eddyerburgh/git-init-plus/README.md

 Shell script to kick start a git project

-Initializes git, creates LICENSE, adds .gitignore (from [universal-gitignore](https://github.com/eddyerburgh/universal-gitignore)) and creates a README.md with your project title.
+Initializes git, creates LICENSE, adds .gitignore (from [universal-gitignore](https://github.com/eddyerburgh/universal-gitignore)) and creates a README.md with your project title

 ## Installation